Seneca-ICTOER/OPS635/docs/A-Labs/prelab0.md

 description: Prelab for Students to Learn Host Installation and Virtual Network Setup
 ---

-# OPS635 Pre-Lab: Host installation and virtual network setup
+# Pre-Lab 0: Host installation and virtual network setup

 ## Overview